Formal remuneration policy

 - Information on the potential deferral of payments of variable remuneration and potential claw-back;

-- In case the company grants share-based remuneration, an overview of the vesting periods and (if applicable) retention obligations and guidance on how such remuneration contributes to the corporate strategy, long-term interests and sustainability of the company;
+- If the company grants share-based remuneration, an overview of the vesting periods and (if applicable) retention obligations and guidance on how such remuneration contributes to the corporate strategy, long-term interests and sustainability of the company;

 - A description of the duration of the contracts or arrangements with the directors, other executives and persons entrusted with the daily management, the applicable notice periods, the key features of additional pension contribution arrangements and early retirement schemes and the conditions with regard to terminating contracts and any payments in respect to such termination;